kinnara-digital-studio/kecak-workflow/docs/scheduler.md

 Scheduler is a software product that allows an enterprise to schedule and track computer batch tasks.
 These units of work include running a security program or updating software.

-Scheduler is a series of job schedule generally used in system managemen (maintenance) , actions and to provide timely services with in the applications.
+Scheduler is a series of job scheduling generally used in system management (maintenance), actions and to provide timely services with in the applications.
-Using scheduler, you can schedule and trigger integration between Kecak and other systems, or with in kecak system it self.
+Using scheduler, you can schedule and trigger integration between Kecak and other systems, or with in kecak system.

 For example, if you want to update master data every hours, or 2 hours, or import data from another systems to Kecak.